Andr3sV/mvp-geo-saas/backend-orchestrator/backend-orchestrator/docs/ARCHITECTURE.md

    - Save sentiment and attributes to `brand_sentiment_attributes` table
    - Save/update potential competitors in `potential_competitors` table

+5. **Incremental Aggregation** (after 4:30 AM cutoff)
+   - Check if current time is after 4:30 AM today (UTC)
+   - If yes, fetch dimensions (platform, region_id, topic_id) from ai_response
+   - Call `aggregate_brand_stats_incremental` if brand was mentioned
+   - Call `aggregate_competitor_stats_incremental` for each mentioned competitor
+   - This ensures data appears immediately in `daily_brand_stats` without waiting for next day's aggregation
+   - Errors are logged but don't fail the analysis (non-critical step)

 **Error Handling**:

 - If Groq API fails, returns empty/default result (graceful degradation)
 - Logs detailed error information for debugging
 - Does not throw errors to prevent blocking batch processing
+- Incremental aggregation errors are logged but don't fail the analysis (data will still be aggregated at 4:30 AM)

 ### Groq API Integration